genesismandela/ibat/README.md

 --> My personal review;

-Being my second small project that contains few pages, this time thanks to SASS the develop of the site has been not easier but more organized.
+Second small project that contains few pages, thanks to SASS the development has been not easier but more organized.
 SASS allowed me to create a small library with components that I have been using through the project, but changing few details for each page.

 Being a project where the pages are not from the same topic, I needed to change typography, sizes, font-family, padding, margin or other styles for each element in each page.